glados-egg/glados/README.md

 Type in the "valuable" error code that the programmers left behind; '4 8 15 16 23 42'.

 You are told you've won.
 A cake eventually appears.
 The characters at the end of the cake image are a bitcoin wallet address containing about five dollars in Canadian currency.
 Its key is shown directly below.
-I'm intending for you to import that wallet into your own wallet, or cash it, and then you'll have enough funds for buying an actual slice of cake for yourself - because you're a winner!
+You can import that wallet into your own wallet, or cash it, and then you'll have enough funds for buying an actual slice of cake for yourself - because you're a winner!

-## THE CAKE WAS CLAIMED.

 </details>